liferay/liferay-frontend-projects/plugins/eslint-plugin-liferay-portal/docs/rules/no-global-fetch.md

 # Disallow use of global fetch (no-global-fetch)

 This rule guards against the direct use of the `fetch` API.
 As a secured-environment, Liferay Portal requests often rely on specific security headers and tokens being set in the requests.
-The `frontend-js-web` module offers a thin wrapp around `fetch` that takes care of the most common configuration to avoid issues.
+The `frontend-js-web` module offers a thin wrapper around `fetch` that takes care of the most common configuration to avoid issues.

 ## Rule Details